rolandomunoz/plugin_tokenizer/README.md

 A praat plugin which can tokenize an input tier into a set of word, syllable, or segment units.
 These are stored in new tiers.

 The figures from below show how this plug-in works.
 Here, in the top figure, the input tier is called `text` and it contains phrases from shipibo, a language spoken in Peru.
-The bottom figure illustrates the result, where the tiers segment, syllable, and word were created.
+The bottom figure illustrates the result, where the tiers `segment`, `syllable`, and `word` were created.
 We can also observe that the segmented units are delimited by boundaries.

 ![Imgur](http://i.imgur.com/c6nUlA6l.png)